Anthrax kicks off the thrash metal genre with punk-propelled heavy metal songs about death, war and vengeance.

 By the mid 1980s, heavy metal had begun to lose its punch.
 Then Megaforce showed up on the scene with Metallica and Anthrax.
 These bands took the twin-guitar assault of Judas Priest, Iron Maiden and AC/DC and mounted it to a rocket-launching tank.
 Fistful of Metal was so new sounding that Kerrang! coined a new term, “thrash metal” (from “Metal Thrashing Mad”), to describe it.

 So what does thrash metal sound like?
 On the first Anthrax album, it sounds like Judas Priest on amphetamines.
 The lyrics feature dark and violent imagery, the music induces blunt trauma.
 You can imagine that a youth misspent on reading Weird War Tales, banging your head to Black Sabbath and practicing your instruments could lead to something like this.
-Punk rock was confrontational; Anthrax was apocalyptic.
+Punk rock was the end of civility; Anthrax was the end of the world.

 As good as this album is, the band would really click on their next album.
 Neil Turbin’s vocals are an acquired taste, like if Rob Halford acquired Sam Kinison’s voice or if Geddy Lee acquired a penis clamp that didn’t come with instructions.
 The material would also take a different shape going forward, as most of the songs on Fistful of Metal are written by individuals who were or would soon be former members (Jason Rosenfeld, Neil Turbin, Dan Lilker).
 I happen to think the material here is very good, but “A.I.R.” and “Madhouse” are on a whole different level.